LilithaMhle/-Student-Dropout-Prediction-Enrollment-Forecasting/README.md

      - `Historical_Enrollment` — enrollment numbers by year/semester
      - `Forecast_Inputs` — external factors such as economic indicators or regional data

-🗂️ These datasets are used in the notebook and Streamlit app to perform:
+🗂️ These datasets are used in both the notebook and Streamlit app to perform:
 - Dropout classification modeling
 - Enrollment forecasting and trend visualization
 - Key performance analysis and insights generation